facelessuser/PyMdown/docs/user-guide/general-usage.md

 When in batch mode, PyMdown will simply transform the input file name: `file.md` -> `file.html`.
 It will then save the output file in the same location as the input.

-### Previewing Markdown
+## Previewing Markdown
 With the `--preview` or `-p` option, PyMdown will generate a temp HTML file and open it in the default web browser.
 Preview mode will work in normal and batch mode.

 ```
 pymdown -p file.md
 ```

-### Basepath
+## Basepath
 PyMdown in various circumstances will try and resolve image, CSS, and JS asset paths for previews or for base64 encoding etc.  In order for this to work, a basepath may be required and can be specified using the `--basepath` option.
 If no basepath is given, the basepath will be that of the source file or `None` if the source is a file stream.

 ```
 pymdown --basepath ../assets file.md
 ```

-### Relpath
+## Relpath
 PyMdown is various circumstances will try to create relative paths to assets or sources such as images, CSS, and JS.
 In order for this to work, a relative path is needed.  the `--relpath` option is used to set this.
 If `--relpath` is not set, it defaults to the output directory.
-If the output directory is also not set (when output is dumpped to stdout), the relative path will not be set.
+If the output directory is also not set (when output is dumped to stdout), the relative path will not be set.

 ```
 pymdown --relpath ../somedirectory file.md
 ```

-### Settings
+## Settings
-PyMdown will normally look in the location of the pymdown binary to find the settings file, but the filename and path can be redirected with the `--setttings` or `-s` option.
+PyMdown will normally look in the location of the pymdown binary to find the settings file, but the filename and path can be redirected with the `--settings` or `-s` option.

 ```
 pymdown -s ../my_settings.cfg file.md
 ```

-### Encoding
+## Encoding
 PyMdown can be configured to read the Markdown file(s) with a different encoding than the default `UTF-8`.
 This is done with the `--encoding` or `-e` option.

 ```